 - Drizzle.
 Transfer the skewers to a place and drizzle the remaining marinade on top for extra garlicky flavor.

 Both wood and metal skewers work just fine.
 But I prefer metal ones because they can be re-used indefinitely and don’t have to be soaked in water before using.

 I also recommend you purchase flat skewers rather than round ones.
 The flat shape prevents the shrimp from rotating around the skewer when you flip them over.

 Grilled Shrimp Pairs Nicely With…

 Vibrant veggies, fresh sides, and tons more.
 Here’s a few ideas to add to your menu.

-- Vibrant vegetables: steamed broccoli, garlic herb roasted potatoes and green beans.
+- Vibrant vegetables: grilled corn on the cob, steamed broccoli, garlic herb roasted potatoes and green beans.

 - Fresh sides: coleslaw, vinegar coleslaw, or potato salad.